Entropy production in communication channels: Stochastic thermodynamics of communication channels

 Importantly, this kind of communication protocol is used to transfer information between different components of modern electronic circuits.
 For example, consider a CMOS inverter (\cref{fig:intro}(b)), which is the electronic implementation of a NOT gate.
 The output voltage $v$ of the inverter connects to two chemical reservoirs of electrons at fixed voltages $V_1$ and $V_2$ (with $V_1>V_2$), through two complementary MOS transistors (a nMOS and a pMOS).
 Increasing $v_{\text{in}}$ increases the conductivity of the nMOS transistor and decreases the conductivity of the pMOS transistor.
 So for high input voltage, the output's interaction with the reservoir at voltage $V_2$ dominates, making $v\simeq V_2$ at steady state.
 The situation reverses for low input voltages, resulting in $v \simeq V_1$.
-The energy associated to an output voltage $v$ stays fixed at $E(v) = C_o v^2/2$ according to the output capacitance $C_o$, which is independent of the input.
+However, the energy associated to an output voltage $v$ is always $E(v) = C_o v^2/2$ ($C_o$ is the output capacitance), independently of the input.

-To make analytical progress, we assume that the interactions with different reservoirs can be turned on and off perfectly.
-For the CMOS inverter, this equates the MOS transistors to ideal switches.
-Additionally we assume the output couples to only one reservoir for any given input.
-In the limit of no signaling rate, the output approaches equilibrium with the corresponding reservoir.
-In this case, the steady-state EP vanishes and conditional distributions $\pi_{X_B|x_A}$ are Boltzmann distributions.
-We assume that the signaling rate is low enough that the waiting times between successive inputs is large compared to the relaxation time of the output.
-Then, the entropy produced after a change $x'_{A} \to x_A$ in the input equates to